-- There’s a false sense of urgency: the sales team wants the change now, retailers are barking at the door, competitors are coming into the market.
+- There’s a false sense of urgency: the sales team wants the change now, retailers are barking at the door, and competitors are coming into the market.

 We get it.
 Setting the stage for an effective design or redesign takes time: The process we walk our clients through typically runs six to eight months.
 It’s intimidating: Research might reveal mistakes you’ve made; category reviews might show that your competitors are trouncing you at retail.
-It takes resources: You need to allocate budget and secure the commitment from your leadership team.
+It takes resources: You need to allocate a budget and secure the commitment from your leadership team.

 And it’s worth pointing out that brand strategy does not equal creative strategy; one comes before the other, which is important to keep in mind when you set your expectations for working with an agency.